marcopennekamp/lore/spec/04-classes-entities-components.md

 ##### Instantiation

 Entities are **instantiated** like classes, with the simple addition that component declarations are also added as parameters in their order of declaration.
-For example, the entity declard above would have the following default constructor:
+For example, the entity declared above would have the following default constructor:

 ```
 E(x: A, c1: C1, c2: C2, y: B)